OnPaySB/onpaysb.github.io/src/developer/api-v1.md

 ## Introduction
 ---

-The API v1 is a collection of HTTP RPC-style methods where the general structure of the URL is `https://account.onpay.my/api/v1/method_family.method_name`.
+The API v1 is a collection of HTTP RPC-style methods where the general structure of the URL is `https://{account}.onpay.my/api/v1/method_family.method_name`.

+To use the API, please replace `{account}` in the examples with your own subdomain.

 Use HTTPS when calling all methods.
 Any call through HTTP will be rejected.